-Huge ‘The Young And The Restless’ Spoilers: Elena Makes A Desperate Choice
+Huge 'The Young And The Restless' Spoilers: Elena Makes A Desperate Choice

 "Elena does need to start focusing more on her own heart instead of how her actions affect everyone around her," admitted the actress.

-Unfortunately, although she receives good advice, Elena does not end up doing what she wants to deep down, which is to fix her relationship with Devon and move forward.
+Unfortunately, although she receives good advice, Elena does not end up doing what she wants deep down, which is to fix her relationship with Devon and move forward.
 She lets her concerns over his deepening friendship with Amanda (Mishael Morgan) get the better of her, and she chooses to try to make things work with Nate.

 "Elena decides to do what's best for everyone involved, except for her.
 She decides to make a choice with her head instead of her heart, and this may eventually come back to haunt her," Sarpy previewed.

 She decides that Nate cannot find out about what happened between her and Devon.
-Overall, she’s committed to continuing to move forward with Nate despite knowing she still has strong feelings for Devon, and he clearly has feelings for her too.
-It looks like Elena hasn’t learned anything about herself through all the recent drama she’s been part of, which will likely end up causing her more pain before it’s all over.
+Overall, she's committed to continuing to move forward with Nate despite knowing she still has strong feelings for Devon, and he clearly has feelings for her, too.
+It looks like Elena hasn't learned anything about herself through all the recent drama she's been part of, which will likely end up causing her more pain before it's all over.